spring-epfl/quic-wf-defenses/README.md

 *process-capture* provides the scripts necessary to process the captures into formats used for classification.
 It also contains scripts to convert network captures into netflows.

-*application-agnostic* contains scripts for the various application-agnostic WF attacks and defenses (Section 4 of the paper).
+*app-agnostic-attacks* contains scripts for the various application-agnostic WF attacks and defenses (Section 4 of the paper).

-*application-aware* contains scripts for the various application-aware WF attacks and defenses (Section 5 of the paper).
+*app-aware-attacks* contains scripts for the various application-aware WF attacks and defenses (Section 5 of the paper).

 *lib* contains some helper files used by the other scripts.

+Each folder contains READMEs that describe how to run the code.

 ### Paper